SerkanSipahi/honey.glass/src/content/blog/the-never-type-in-typescript.md

 ![Light lines on a dark background](/white-hole.webp)

-In this article, I want to share my perspective to the topic of "never" type in TypeScript.
+In this article, I want to share my perspective to the topic of <span class="hyphens-none">never</span> type in TypeScript.
 It offers deep insight but from a different viewpoint.
 A perspective where one can grasp things on a higher level without delving too much into the extreme details.
 Others have already provided this deep insight very well in other articles and answered it in numerous StackOverflow responses.

-In certain sections of the article, I will discuss some edge cases and limitations of the never type in TypeScript.
+In certain sections of the article, I will discuss some edge cases and limitations of the <span class="hyphens-none">never</span> type in TypeScript.
 These examples should be considered as additional information to the TypeScript documentation.

-At the end of the article, you will find an interesting reference to another article to the "never" type.
+At the end of the article, you will find an interesting reference to another article to the <span class="hyphens-none">never</span> type.
 Both articles, this and the reference, comprehensively cover the subject.
 Additionally, in this article, I frequently refer to Stackoverflow and the TypeScript documentation.

 **Typesetting conventions**

 **^?**<br>
-In the code examples, I use the "^?" annotation in the code examples to show the expected TypeScript type in the TypeScript Playground, making it easier to understand the compiler's expected type.
+In all the code examples, I use the **"// ^?"** markup format, also known as <span class="hyphens-none">[twoSlashQuery](https://www.typescriptlang.org/dev/twoslash/)</span> to show the expected type in the TypeScript Playground, making it easier to understand the compiler's expected type.

 ## The never type

-The greatly underestimated and often overlooked **never** type is a core Type in the TypeScript type hierarchy.
-TypeScript itself says: "The **never** type represents the type of values that never occur."
-Even though it is said to never appear, it is omnipresent.
-The **never** type holds the same significance as the other types we know from TypeScript, with the difference that it has no value or cannot take one, and therefore stands at the very bottom of the hierarchy.
+The greatly underestimated and often overlooked <span class="hyphens-none">**never**</span> type is a core Type in the TypeScript type hierarchy.
+TypeScript itself says: "The <span class="hyphens-none">**never**</span> type represents the type of values that <span class="hyphens-none">never</span> occur."
+Even though it is said to <span class="hyphens-none">never</span> appear, it is omnipresent.
+The <span class="hyphens-none">**never**</span> type holds the same significance as the other types we know from TypeScript, with the difference that it has no value or cannot take one, and therefore stands at the very bottom of the hierarchy.

-The **never** type is a powerful Type that helps us build stable, predictable, and controllable applications at the type level.
+The <span class="hyphens-none">**never**</span> type is a powerful Type that helps us build stable, predictable, and controllable applications at the type level.

 ![Typescript Type Hierarchy by O'Reilly](/typescript-hierarchy.png)

 ## The never type can result from an implicit or explicit behavior

-Before diving deeper into the **never** type, I want to address two points that we will explore further in this article.
-Essentially, it's about when one is confronted with the **never** type.
+Before diving deeper into the <span class="hyphens-none">**never**</span> type, I want to address two points that we will explore further in this article.
+Essentially, it's about when one is confronted with the <span class="hyphens-none">**never**</span> type.

 > **Implicit:** TypeScript uses 'never' when it cannot find a matching type for a value.
 This occurs, for example, in cases where the code cannot be narrowed down to any other specific type.

 > **Explicit:** As developers, we can use 'never' to intentionally control type flows, for example, in libraries

-Firstly, if TypeScript cannot do anything with a type or cannot narrow it down to a type value (for example, string, number, array), it becomes a **never** type.
+Firstly, if TypeScript cannot do anything with a type or cannot narrow it down to a type value (for example, string, number, array), it becomes a <span class="hyphens-none">**never**</span> type.
 This can happen implicitly from the TypeScript compiler without us having to do anything directly.
 Secondly, as a library/utils developer, one can explicitly create a **never** to consciously direct and control the flow of one or more types.
 In most cases, one is confronted with the first scenario.

 ## When the never type results from implicit behavior

 **When throwing an error, the never Type is in play**

-You don't have to be a library/utils developer to encounter the **never** type.
-It can quickly happen that TypeScript narrows your value to **never**.
-In our first real-world example, it's not immediately apparent that we have created a return type of **never** | **string**.
-Where did the **never** go?
+You don't have to be a library/utils developer to encounter the <span class="hyphens-none">**never**</span> type.
+It can quickly happen that TypeScript narrows your value to <span class="hyphens-none">**never**</span>.
+In our first real-world example, it's not immediately apparent that we have created a return type of <span class="hyphens-none">**never**</span> | **string**.
+Where did the <span class="hyphens-none">**never**</span> go?

 [TypeScript Playground](https://www.typescriptlang.org/play?#code/MYewdgzgLgBA5gUzAgTgQyggqgVwJYAmMAvDABQ74EBcM0KeYcMAPjDmAQgGaMIEBKEgD4YAbwCwAKBgw83clACeABwQgFlQiWKkA5By69kBPUMkzZMKAAsUIAO4xkTgKIp7KMgaowAtjjQMABGCDBGfKYCANzSsgC+0nEwKAhQOChg7L4A1DAAshg2AHTonCB+ZDHS8bFS0ojI6Ji4hN5gaH4IZnUA9L0wAHoA-EA)